-3, 4, 5, and 6 seriatim in the order in which, they had spoken, while my brother even though he had not spoken on the resolution was roped in, only because the Government had in reality wanted to resolution was roped in, only because Government had in reality wanted punish "The Ali Brothers" and none oth The rest of the Accused could not however The rest of the Accused could not however be left out with any decency even though one of them was not a Mussalman whom alone Government had been advised by O'Dwyer to tackle, and whom after the Moplah affair they found an excellent opportunity of isolating.
-We understood "abetment" under section 109 to mean taking a part jointly and not instigation, nor even agreement to support each other nor even agreement to support each other except such as is implied in speaking in support of a resolution.
-So little did we think that the judge had another conspiracy up his sleeve, though not, as he calls it, "the far reaching conspiracy referred to in previous charges"-that when we read the charges under Section 109 read with Section charges under Section 109 read with Section 505 and 117 and found the words "which he (Mahomed Ali) committed in pursuance of that conspiracy," I noted on the charge sheet the question "which Conspiracy?"-being still doubtful whether the charge did or did not refer to "the far reaching "the far reaching conspiracy referred to in previous charges.
-The charges had at no stage been expla to us, and I had complained of having been confused by the joinder of so many without any explanation from the prosecution, Magistrate or Judge, though "the Law of the Land" made such explanation a the Land" made such explanation a mandatory condition.
-And it is only now that I really come to understand the charges, locked up in jail as a convict on receipt of a copy of the summing up and of the so-called judgment which defies description in our thirm appropriate level. tion in any thing approaching language.
+2, 3, 4, 5, and 6 seriatim in the order in which, they had spoken, while my brother even though he had not spoken on the resolution was roped in, only because the Government had in reality wanted to punish "The Ali Brothers" and none other.
+The rest of the Accused could not however be left out with any decency even though one of them was not a Mussalman whom alone Government had been advised by O'Dwyer to tackle, and whom after the Moplah affair they found an excellent opportunity of isolating.
+We understood "abetment" under section 109 to mean taking a part jointly and not instigation. nor even agreement to support each other, except such as is implied in speaking in support of a resolution.
+So little did we think that the judge had another conspiracy up his sleeve, though not, as he calls it, "the far reaching conspiracy referred to in previous charges"-that when we read the charges under Section 109 read with Section 505 and 117 and found the words "which he (Mahomed Ali) committed in pursuance of that conspiracy," I noted on the charge sheet the question "which Conspiracy?" being still doubtful whether the charge did or did not refer to "the far reaching conspiracy referred to in previous charges.'
+The charges had at no stage been explained to us, and I had complained of having been confused by the joinder of so many without any explanation from the prosecution, Magistrate or Judge, though "the Law of the Land" made such explanation a mandatory condition.
+And it is only now that I really come to understand the charges, locked up in jail as a convict on receipt of a copy of the summing up and of the so-called judgment which defies description in any thing approaching legal language.